osiam/server/README.md

 ## Resource Server

-All scim calls are secured by oauth2, so have to send an access_token in order to get access, e.g.:
+All scim calls are secured by oauth2, so you'll have to send an access_token in order to get access, e.g.:

 ```sh
 curl -H "Authorization: Bearer {YOUR_ACCESS_TOKEN}" http://localhost:8080/osiam-server/User/{id}
 ```

 ### Search
-Searches are possible for users, groups and on the root URI through both.
+Searches are possible for users, groups and both at the same time through the root URI.

 User URI: